jayxdev/sub-obj-detector/README.md

-# Object Detection with YOLOv8
+# Sub-Object Detection with YOLOv8

 ## Introduction
 This project implements an object detection pipeline that identifies and classifies objects within videos using the YOLOv8 model.
 The system also handles sub-object detection, draws bounding boxes around detected objects, and saves the results as images and JSON files.